RichardByrne95/CI-MS4-TuckIn/README.md

 -   The website was viewed on a variety of devices including Windows Desktop, Windows Laptop, Moto G3, Pixel 3a XL, iPhone 6s, iPhone 7, iPhone 8 & iPhone X.
 -   The website is responsive on all common device sizes.

-### TODO Manual Security Testing
+### Manual Security Testing

--   Unauthorised access to secure pages returns the user to 404.html.
+-   Unauthorised access to secure pages returns the user to the sign in page, or to another relevant page.
 -   Incorrect login details returns an user-friendly error, and reloads the page.
 -   Database code injection by search bar is prevented against by using regular expressions and by using the '.isalspha()' method in Python.
 Website uses HTTPS.
--   Users can only edit flowers that they themselves have created.
+-   Users can only access data that is either public or in their account.
--   Users can change their password without verification as long as they have logged in.
-This is addressed in the roadmap.
+-   Users can reset their password if they forget it via the login page.
--   All data, including user-submitted content is editable via the MongoDB database.
+-   All data, except order numbers, order dates, order totals and stripe payment ids associated with orders, is editable via the Django admin of the site.

 ### TODO Performance Testing